3.4.5.5 Nationalist Separatism

 The nationalist desire for political autonomy has led to separatist pressures within several countries, including Britain, Belgium and Spain for example.
-Partition, though, would inevitably come at an economic cost to at least one of the new countries:
+Scotland narrowly decided to remain in the United Kingdom in 2014, after it had been promised increased devolved powers.
+As described later (6.6.3.3), partition is politically painful – and it inevitably come at an economic cost to at least one of the new countries:

-• Partition increases the total cost of government: every department has to be duplicated.
+● Partition increases the total cost of government: every department must be duplicated.

 There would be more jobs for politicians after the split, but most people would not benefit economically as individuals.